CalebTracey/CalebTracey/README.md

-I'm Caleb, a Go developer based in Bridgton, Maine
+I'm Caleb, a Go developer based in Brunswick, Maine